mousumis/DeckOfCards/README.md

 ```
 mvn clean package
 ```
 Artifacts will be generated in the `target` folder.
-Pre-built jars are available in the `artifacts` folder
+A pre-built jar is available in the `artifacts` folder

 ## Unit Tests
 Unit tests are written using JUnit 4 and can be run using maven: